alonitac/DevOpsJan22/docs/jenkins_ex1.md

 After you've done it, no need any more to authenticate in ECR (`aws ecr get-login-password...`) before each pull/push.
 This is a necessary step in order to run Jenkins agents inside Docker containers.

 2. In your Jenkins server, create `dev` and `prod` folders (New Item -> Folder).
 All the pipelines will be created in those folders, so no fear to overwrite the pipelines we've created in class.
 3. Jenkins needs to talk with the k8s cluster in order to deploy the applications.
 It does so using the Kubernetes command-line tool, `kubectl`.
-To configure `kubectl` to work with your k8s cluster, create in Jenkins **Secret file** credentials called `kubeconfig` in the Jenkins global scope (should be available to both `dev` and `prod` folders).
+To configure `kubectl` to work with your k8s cluster, create in Jenkins **Secret file** credentials called `kubeconfig` in the Jenkins global scope.
 The secret file itself can be found in the EC2 you've installed the k8s cluster under `~/.kube/config`.
 You can copy & paste this file's content to your local machine and upload to Jenkins.
 4. You should create another Telegram bot.
 One bot will be functioning as a `dev` bot and will be used in Development environment, while the other is a `prod` bot that your customers are using in Production.
 So 2 bots, 2 tokens.

+> Follow <a href="https://core.telegram.org/bots#6-botfather">this section</a> to create a new Telegram bot.
+You should follow until “Generating an authentication token” (not including that section).

 5. Create a **Secret text** credentials called `telegram-bot-token` in each folder - `dev` and `prod`.
 Each credential contains the corresponding Telegram token (e.g. for dev folder creds, go to Dashboard -> dev -> Credentials -> dev store -> Global credentials -> Add Credentials).
 6. All pipelines are running on a containerized agent (the same Docker image for all pipelines).
 The agent's Dockerfile can be found under `infra/jenkins/JenkinsAgent.Dockerfile`.
 You should build it, push in to an ECR registry, and replace `<jenkins-agent-image>` with your Docker image URI in each Jenkinsfile.